-Pit Bulls are a collective of dog breeds that have come a long way since their early days.
-Once a fighter, they’re some of the most loving dog breeds today.
+Once fighters, Pit Bulls are some of the most loving dog breeds today.
 Despite popular belief, a Pit Bull can be a loyal companion if properly trained.
 But if you’re considering bringing home a Pit Bull, you may be wondering just how intelligent they are.

 Despite their relatively low rankings on the dog intelligence list, Pit Bulls are much smarter than you think.
-Dog intelligence isn’t all about obedience.
-Let’s examine what really makes these dogs so intelligent and why they rank low according to the “experts.”
+Dog intelligence isn’t all about obedience and training.
+Let’s dive into what really makes the Pit Bull smart and why they rank low in IQ, according to the “experts.”

 RECOMMENDED: 100 Most Intelligent Dog Breeds